We’re here when spine, neck & back pain affect your quality of life.

 If you would like a neck or back evaluation, call 515-224-4232 to set up an appointment with Staci Little.
 An appointment with Dr. Ries or Dr. Nelson at DMOS Orthopaedic Centers requires a physician referral.

-Dr. Zachary Ries has built his practice specializing in cervical (neck), thoracic, lumbar, and pediatric scoliosis spine surgery.
+Dr. Zachary Ries has built his practice specializing in cervical (neck), thoracic, and lumbar spine surgery.

 Primary Location: DMOS West Des Moines, 6001 Westown Parkway, West Des Moines, IA 50266